thyraxx/ValheimCheat/README.md

 This was made more or less as a joke to experiment in a friends server.
-If you're looking for more/probably better cheats/other things ValheimPlus or SkToolbox valheim might be somthing for you.
+If you're looking for more/probably better cheats/other things ValheimPlus or SkToolbox valheim might be something for you.

 # Install